Anna Ní Ghallachair

 Anna Ní Ghallachair (Anne Gallagher), Irish academic and scholar.

 A native of Árainn Mhór, Tír Chonaill, Ní Ghallachair taught English in the universities of Bordeaux and Rennes, and both Irish and English at Brest.
-She has also been the director of the Language Centre, National University of Ireland, Maynooth, and chairperson of Údarás na Gaeltachta.
+She has also been the director of the Language Centre, National University of Ireland, Maynooth, and chairperson of Údarás na Gaeltachta from 2013 to conclusion on 15 January 2023.

+In November 2022, Ní Ghallachair was appointed chairperson of the TG4 Board.
+She succeeded Siún Ní Raghallaigh who was appointed chairperson of the RTÉ Board.